frkosurf/voot-specification/VOOT.md

 specifies what type of call it wants to perform.
 For any of the calls a different scope is required.
 Multiple scopes can be combined:

-1. Retrieve a list of groups the user is a member of requires the scope `http://openvoot.org/groups`;
+1. Retrieving a list of groups the user is a member of, requires the scope `http://openvoot.org/groups`;
-2. Retrieve information, i.e.: attributes of a user requires the scope `http://openvoot.org/people`;
+2. Retrieving information, i.e.: attributes of a user, requires the scope `http://openvoot.org/people`;
-3. Retrieve the list of people that are member of a group the user is also a member of requires the scope `http://openvoot.org/members`.
+3. Retrieving the list of people that are member of a group the user is also a member of, requires the scope `http://openvoot.org/members`.

 For backwards compatibility the scope `read` will give access to all the above, assuming there are no other server side restrictions.